Yyassin/SYSC3010Lab4/README.md

    - Create a new "main" section after [Deliverables](#deliverables) called "Demonstration".
 Using markdown, display the images that you took in this README.
    - Create a [table of contents](https://gist.github.com/jonschlinkert/ac5d8122bfaaa394f896) for this readme.
 Place it before the [What does it do?](#what-does-it-do) section.

 **Note**: Issues 3 and 4 should be completed by a single student (in a single issue) if you belong to a team of three.
-They should be addressed separately, by different students and in separate issues, if you belong to a team of four.
+If you belong to a team of four, they should be addressed separately by two different students, and in separate issues.